What do my strata fees pay for?

 A good strata manager is like a good waitress: invisible unless you need something.
 And just like a good restaurant, a well-run complex involves a lot of people working hard be-hind the scenes.
 When the strata levy bill comes at the end of the quarter, it's important to understand what your money has paid for and why strata levies are so important to keep-ing your property well looked after.

-To break it down, we spoke to Nicole Robb, Strata Operations Manager with Independent.
-Nicole has over a decade of experience working with strata complexes.
-She shares some of her insights on how strata levies are calculated and what they cover.
+To break it down, we spoke to Joe Joseph, Senior Strata Manager with Independent.
+Joe has years of experience working with strata complexes and here he shares some of his insights on how strata levies are calculated and what they cover.

 It’s important to understand that while strata levies might feel like an additional tax on apartment owners, it’s not the case.
 For the most part, they cover the same things you’d pay as a house owner except that you’re paying for a proportion of a larger building in-stead of individual costs.